 The River's Edge

+The Union Army holds the city, but the war is far from over.
+In the streets, old hatreds and new freedoms collide.
 When a Union officer turns up dead in a shadowy alley, Elias Aronson—a sharp-witted Manhattan lawyer serving as aide-de-camp at Fort Pickering—is ordered to uncover the truth.
-But in a city where lies flow as freely as whiskey, neither Black nor white residents will talk.
+But the deeper he digs, the more danger he stirs.